-As the Highway Safety Manual (HSM) continues to evolve, determining the potential severity at a location becomes an increasingly vital component to determining safety performance.
-For safety performance functions (SPFs) to be reliable they must be consistent.
+As the Highway Safety Manual (HSM) continues to evolve, determining the potential crash severity at a location becomes an increasingly vital component in predicting safety performance.
+For safety performance functions (SPFs) to be reliable, they must be consistent.
 Consistency in how states apply stand-alone severity or severity with frequency based tools and estimates are a fundamental requirement for the adoption and use of the HSM and its associated tools.
-Consistency is a function of several factors: (a) results that are in general agreement from a multitude of analytical techniques available to practitioner, (b) availability of data sources that allow for broad state and interstate analysis, and (c) interpretability of results for policy application at the national, state and local agency levels.
-Severity analysis tools as currently available in the HSM do not fully meet this definition of consistency for various reasons, but primarily originating from the fact that the various analytical techniques available in the published literature do not agree in terms of consistency in estimation of crash severity probabilities and crash severity frequencies.
-Three factors were critical to the adoption of safety analysis techniques used in the HSM: (1) integrity with network screening methods (Part B of the HSM), (2) data availability and requirements, and (3) model predictive performance (Part C of the HSM).
-The differences in severity estimations can be significant, from the methods currently in use that adopt the observed severity ratios to emerging methods that analyze the severity aspects at multiple scales from the spot, corridor, or network crash levels.
+Consistency is a function of several factors: (1) results that are in general agreement from a multitude of analytical techniques available to practitioner; (2) availability of data sources that allow for broad state and interstate analysis; and (3) interpretability of results for policy application at the national, state, and local agency levels.